Dr-Westworld/knowledge-graph/README.md

+# rust code is being converted from python to rust using LLM

 # Knowledge Graph Generator

 A pure Rust library and CLI tool for generating knowledge graphs from web URLs and documents.